-Laura E. Gómez is Vice Dean and Professor of Law at UCLA School of Law (she also holds zero-percent appointments in two other UCLA Departments: Sociology and Chicana/Chicano Studies).
+Laura E. Gómez is Vice Dean for Faculty Development and Professor of Law at UCLA School of Law (she also holds zero-percent appointments in two other UCLA Departments: Sociology and Chicana/Chicano Studies).
 She rejoined the faculty of UCLA Law in 2011 after serving as professor of law and American studies at the University of New Mexico from 2005-10.
 Before that, she spent 12 years as professor of law at UCLA Law.
 She was a co-founder and the first co-director of UCLA’s Critical Race Studies Program.

 Prior to starting her career in academia, Professor Gómez clerked for Judge Dorothy W. Nelson on the Ninth Circuit Court of Appeals and worked as a legislative aide to U.S. Senator Jeff Bingaman of New Mexico.

 Professor Gómez teaches in the areas of race and the law, law and society, and she has taught three first-year courses: Civil Procedure, Criminal Law, and Constitutional Law.
 She has lectured widely and has published numerous articles, book chapters, op-ed commentaries, and books.
 Her scholarship has focused on the intersection of law, politics and social stratification in both contemporary and historical contexts.
 Her books include Misconceiving Mothers: Legislators, Prosecutors and the Politics of Prenatal Drug Exposure (1997), which is widely taught in law and society and gender studies courses, and Manifest Destinies: The Making of the Mexican American Race (2007), which is widely taught in ethnic studies and history courses.
 In 2013, she published a co-edited volume (with Nancy López): Mapping “Race”: Critical Approaches to Health Disparities Research.